 Are you planning on learning how car shipping works and getting auto transport services when moving to New York?
-Then you should take into account the costs of maintaining, gas, parking, and insurance for your four-wheeler?
+If you’re about to transport your car across the country, you should take into account the costs of maintaining, gas, parking, and insurance for your four-wheeler.

 A gallon of gas is $3.08, which is almost 20 cents higher than the national average.
 Depending on which state you are coming from, these prices might surprise you.
 If you are traveling from Hawaii or California, driving will be cheaper than you used to.
 But if you are relocating from Mississippi or Louisiana, be prepared to set aside additional money for gas.

 Besides, according to statistics, the Big Apple has the most expensive long-term parking not only in the US but in the world.
 You will have to set aside around $600 for monthly parking.
 For comparison, if you are relocating from Texas, monthly parking there will cost you between $100 and $300, depending on where you live.